1974 Atlantic hurricane season: Tropical Storm Dolly

 An area of shower and thunderstorm activity became concentrated underneath an upper-level low in the west Atlantic on August 30.
 The disturbance drifted west-northwest while steadily organizing, and a ship report around 18:00 UTC on September 2 indicated the formation of a tropical depression about 395 mi (635 km) south-southwest of Bermuda.
-Although the cyclone was embedded within a high wind shear environment, a reconnaissance mission into the storm the next afternoon found that it had intensified into Tropical Storm Dolly and attained its peak winds of 50 mph (85 km/h).
-The storm recurved northeast ahead of an approaching trough and transitioned into an extratropical cyclone by 12:00 UTC on September 5 offshore the coastline of Nova Scotia.
+Although the cyclone was embedded within a high wind shear environment, a reconnaissance mission into the storm the next afternoon found that it had intensified into Tropical Storm Dolly.
+Moving northeast, Dolly attained its peak winds of 60 mph (95 km/h) on the afternoon of September 4.
+The storm recurved northeast ahead of an approaching trough and transitioned into an extratropical cyclone by 00:00 UTC on September 5 offshore the coastline of Nova Scotia.

 Tropical Storm Elaine

-A tropical wave moved off the western coast of Africa on August 30 and acquired sufficient organization to be declared a tropical depression by 18:00 UTC on September 4 roughly 715 mi (1,150 km) east of Guadeloupe.
-The newly-formed cyclone moved northwest for several days, maintaining its status as a tropical depression despite the absence of a closed low-level circulation in several reconnaissance missions.
-It eventually intensified into Tropical Storm Elaine east of North Carolina by 18:00 UTC on September 9, and with the aid of light upper-level winds, reached peak winds of 70 mph (110 km/h) early the next morning.
-Steered northeast by an approaching trough, Elaine interacted with a cold front and transitioned into an extratropical cyclone by 00:00 UTC on September 14 over the northern Atlantic.
+A tropical wave moved off the western coast of Africa on August 30 and acquired sufficient organization to be declared a tropical depression by 18:00 UTC on September 7 while northeast of the Lesser Antilles.
+The newly-formed cyclone moved northwest for several days, maintaining its status as a tropical cyclone despite the absence of a closed low-level circulation in several reconnaissance missions.
+It eventually intensified into Tropical Storm Elaine east of North Carolina by 18:00 UTC on September 9, and with the aid of light upper-level winds, reached peak winds of 65 mph (100 km/h) early the next morning.
+Steered northeast by an approaching trough, Elaine interacted with a cold front and transitioned into an extratropical cyclone by 06:00 UTC on September 14 over the northern Atlantic.